piotr1204Essex/piotr1204Essex.github.io/rmpp.md

 U.S. BUREAU OF LABOR STATISTICS (2023).
 U.S. Bureau of Labor Statistics. [online] stats.bls.gov.
 Available at: https://stats.bls.gov/ [Accessed 7 Sep.
 2023].

+## Unit 8
+In Unit 8 we were tasked with completing several exercises in regards to inference and hypothesis testing.
+These exercises were based on worksheets, which will be provided under relevant section.
+The outcome of these exercises, i.e. working files, will also be linked below.
+This is to ensure consistency in this part of the portfolio and avoid uploading text, where sheet calculations took place.
+I will describe each link uploaded below such that it is easy to follow and understand.

+### Hypothesis Testing Exercises

+### Summary measures exercises

 ## Unit 11

 SWOT